Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Applications of the Rashomon Set

 \subsection{Variable Importance within the Model Class}

 Variable importance can be easily measured for GAMs.
-For example, Explainable Boosting Machines \cite{lou2013accurate,nori2019interpretml} measures the importance of each variable by the weighted mean absolute coefficient value of bins corresponding to this variable, i.e.,

-This measure is based on one model, but given the Rashomon set, we can now provide a more holistic view of how important a variable is by calculating the range of variable importance among many well-performing models; this is called the model class reliance \citep{fisher2019all}.
-Specifically, we can get $VI_-$ and $VI_+$ as the lower and upper bounds of this range, respectively.
+For example, Explainable Boosting Machines \cite{lou2013accurate,nori2019interpretml} measures the importance of each variable by the weighted mean absolute coefficient value of bins corresponding to this variable, i.e., $VI(\x_{\cdot, j}) = \sum_{k=0}^{B_j-1} \pi_{j, k} |w_{j,k}|.$ This measure is based on one model, but given the Rashomon set, we can now provide a more holistic view of how important a variable is by calculating the range of variable importance among many well-performing models; this is called the Model Class Reliance \cite{fisher2019all}.
+Specifically, $VI_-$ and $VI_+$ are the lower and upper bounds of this range, respectively.
 For example, the range of importance of feature $j$ is defined as

 A feature with a large $VI_-$ is important in all well-performing models; a feature with a small $VI_+$ is unimportant to every well-performing model.
 We use $\hat{R}$ to approximate $R(\theta)$ and estimate $VI_-$ by solving a linear programming problem with a quadratic constraint, and we estimate $VI_+$ by solving a mixed-integer programming problem.
-Solving these problems also gives the user a model in the Rashomon set that relies the most (or the least) on a certain feature, which can be useful in many real applications.
+Solving these problems gives a comprehensive view of variable importance for the \textit{problem}, not just a single model.

 \textbf{Lower bound of variable importance}: $VI_-$ of feature $j$ can be obtained by solving the following linear programming problem.

 Since $\pi_{j,k}\geq 0$, Problem~\eqref{prob:vi-} can be solved using an LP solver.
 The objective minimizes variable importance, and the constraint ensures the solution is in the Rashomon set.